WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 ## Prerequisites

- -  IBM Workload Automation V10.1 exposed metrics.
+ -  IBM Workload Automation V10.1 or above exposed metrics.
     - For information about IBM Workload Automation exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) User's Guide.
     - For information about IBM Workload Automation for Z exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Z Workload Scheduler documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) Managing the Workload manual.